Jahia/docker-test-saml-idp/README.md

 Build and deploy the  [Jahia SAML valve](https://github.com/Jahia/saml-authentication-valve) and configure it using the README.

 For this test the following is assumed:

+- your DX site has `digitallsso` for server name and  `digitallsso` for sitekey
+- the SAML valve is deployed on your DX instance
+- The local development URL of the IdP is `http://localhost:8081`.
 - The entity id of the SP is `jahia.sp.id`.
-- The local development URL of the SP (Jahia DX) is `http://localhost`.
+- The local development URL of the SP (Jahia DX) is `http://digitallsso`.
-- The local development URL of the IdP is `http://localhost:8081`.

 ## Additional Documentation